shreyagau02/Netflix-data-analysis-using-postgresql/README.md

-# Netflix Movie and TV shows Data Analysis using Postgresql
+# Netflix Movie and TV shows Data Analysis using PostgreSQL
 ## Overview
 This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
 The Netflix dataset provides a rich repository of information on movies and TV shows available on the platform, encompassing a wide range of genres, ratings, and viewer preferences.
 ## Objective